Colorado State Highway 88: History

 SH 88 is an original 1920's highway that originally ran along Belleview from Broadway to Parker Road in Greenwood Village.
 In 1939, it was extended east along Quincy Avenue into the now defunct Lowry Field Bombing Range until 1954, when the bombing range was decommissioned.
 The western extension to Santa Fe (US 85) was completed by 1956.
 In 1959, the section along Arapahoe road was added, originally as a gravel road and it wasn't paved until 1961.
 The section of Federal Blvd in Sheridan was originally signed as SH 75 and was renumbered to SH 88 in 1968.
 Arapahoe Road didn't become an expressway until it was built east to Peoria Street in 1977 and the final stretch to SH 83 (Parker Rd.) wasn't finished until 1990.
 The intersection of Arapahoe Road and Parker Road used to have a triple left going from eastbound to northbound and was one of the most congested intersections in the Denver Metro Area.
 It was later upgraded to an interchange where Parker Road now continues north without stopping.
 The interchange was completed in 2012.

+The road is dangerous, as certain intersections have seen multiple casualties in crashes.